-Eastern Europe, especially Romania, is becoming more popular amongst travelers looking for adventures on a budget.
+Eastern Europe, especially Romania, is becoming more popular among travelers looking for adventures on a budget.
 While places like Norway and Switzerland present challenges on traveling with less than $100 a day, the cost of travel in Romania (or Eastern Europe for that matter) can be done on a $35 a day budget.

-Romania is now a hot destination due to its accessible fairy tale castles and quaint little villages.
+Romania is now a hot destination due to its accessible fairytale castles and quaint little villages.
 The Transylvanian landscape, full of mystery and intrigue, is anything but boring.
 The country is also one of the fastest growing economies in the Eastern Block.

 I spent nearly three months traveling in the country and kept track of my expenses.
 Now, granted, I did take on some freelance gigs to fund my travels.
 I still had to keep it within a budget since I wasn’t making anywhere near the salary I was making back in California.